South Africa

 Global State of the Market Report

-In 2020, the Advisory Board Centre mapped professionals currently serving on Advisory Boards.
-This assessment identified over 11,000 professionals on Advisory Boards in South Africa and there is a projected growth of 120% for the sector in the country.
+In 2022, the Advisory Board Centre mapped professionals currently serving on Advisory Boards.
+This assessment identified over 13,000 professionals on Advisory Boards in South Africa, or 1% of the global Advisory Board market.

 Research has identified that the Advisory Board sector is emerging, and Advisors exist as a profession in South Africa.
-As an emerging sector, advisory board professionals may have opportunities in key sectors including – finance, real estate and business services – and are encouraged to stay open-minded to start-up and emerging industries.
+As an emerging sector, advisory board professionals may have opportunities in key sectors including – mining, transport and energy – and are encouraged to stay open-minded to start-up and emerging industries.

 Future Growth Opportunities